Skip to main content

 • A front-end system running a RESTful API that's used to interact with the application.

 These three tiers come together to form our tax application.
-They will be the basis for considering how the Developer Subscription for Teams enables the rapid development, testing, and deployment of this application.
-Now we’ll walk through each phase, as illustrated in Figure 1.
+They will be the basis for exploring how the Developer Subscription for Teams enables rapid development, testing, and deployment.
+Now we'll walk through each phase, as illustrated in Figure 1.

 Software design and coding

-When developing, updating, or maintaining this tax application, there are often design phases meant to outline the intended end state: functionality, architecture, features, and components.
-Once the design is accepted, then the actual work of writing the code begins.
-The systems used for designing a new application or upgrading an existing one with new features, overhauling legacy code, squashing bugs, etc., would all be covered by the Developer Subscription for Teams.
+When developing, updating, or maintaining a tax application, a design phase often outlines the intended end state, including functionality, architecture, features, and components.
+Once the design is accepted, the actual work of writing the code begins.
+The Developer Subscription for Teams covers the systems used to design new applications, upgrade existing ones with new features, overhaul legacy code, squash bugs, and so on.

 Building

-Once the code for our tax application is written, we might need to build the application, which means pulling in dependencies, setting appropriate values, and outputting them into a form that can easily be deployed.
+Once the code for our tax application is written, we might need to build the application by pulling in dependencies, setting appropriate values, and outputting the result into a form that can easily be deployed.
 We might also need to build multiple deployment packages that can be deployed across multiple systems in multiple environments and compute spaces, such as a cloud provider or on-premise datacenter.

 Unit testing

-Our three-tier tax application, composed of three parts (a database, a middle tier, and a front-end API), can be broken apart and tested individually, allowing for more thorough testing of the components and more targeted testing.
+Our three-tier tax application, composed of three parts (a database, a middle tier, and a front-end API), can be broken apart and tested individually.
+This allows for more thorough and targeted component testing.

-Our database can be loaded with the appropriate tax information and then put through a schema update test to ensure tax information can be updated without application downtime.
+Our database can be loaded with the appropriate tax information and then put through a schema update test to ensure the information can be updated without application downtime.

-Second, our middle tier can be put through a load test to demonstrate expected response times and validate that multiple calculations can be run simultaneously without causing calculation collisions.
+Second, our middle tier can undergo a load test to demonstrate expected response times and validate that multiple calculations can be run simultaneously without causing collisions.

 Finally, our front-end API's role-based access control (RBAC) functionality can be tested to ensure only requests coming from the appropriate systems are accepted and sent to be processed by the application, and that the API returns the results in a data format that other applications can easily consume.